malcolmlett/malcolmlett.github.io/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 * Nagel, T. (1974).
 What Is It Like to Be a Bat?
 The Philosophical Review, 83(4), 435–450. https://doi.org/10.2307/2183914

 * Nair, A., Pong, V., Dalal, M., Bahl, S., Lin, S., & Levine, S. (2018).
 Visual Reinforcement Learning with Imagined Goals.
-NIPS'18: Proceedings of the 32nd International Conference on Neural Information Processing Systems. ([Full Text](https://proceedings.neurips.cc/paper_files/paper/2018/file/7ec69dd44416c46745f6edd947b470cd-Paper.pdf))
+Proceedings of the 32nd International Conference on Neural Information Processing Systems (NIPS'18). ([Full Text](https://proceedings.neurips.cc/paper_files/paper/2018/file/7ec69dd44416c46745f6edd947b470cd-Paper.pdf))

 * Nelson T.O.
 (1996).
 Consciousness and metacognition.
 American Psychologist, 51(1), 102–116. http://doi.org/10.1037/0003-066X.51.2.102

 * Nessa J. (1996).
 About signs and symptoms: can semiotics expand the view of clinical medicine?
-Theoretical medicine, 17(4), 363–377. https://doi.org/10.1007/BF00489681
+Theoretical Medicine, 17(4), 363–377. https://doi.org/10.1007/BF00489681

 * Nisbett, R. E., & Wilson, T. D. (1977a).
 Telling More Than We Can Know: Verbal Reports on Mental Processes.
 Psychological Review, 84(3), 231–259. https://doi.org/10.1037/0033-295X.84.3.231

 * Nisbett, R. E. & Wilson, T. D. (1977b).
 The halo effect: evidence for unconscious alteration of judgments.
 Journal of Personality and Social Psychology, 35(4), 250–256. https://psycnet.apa.org/doi/10.1037/0022-3514.35.4.250

 * Norman, E. (2020).
 Why Metacognition Is Not Always Helpful.
-Front.
-Psychol., 11, 1537. https://doi.org/10.3389/fpsyg.2020.01537
+Frontiers in Psychology, 11, 1537. https://doi.org/10.3389/fpsyg.2020.01537

 * Oizumi, M., Albantakis, L., & Tononi, G. (2014).
 From the Phenomenology to the Mechanisms of Consciousness: Integrated Information Theory 3.0.
 PLOS Computational Biology, 10(5), e1003588. https://doi.org/10.1371/journal.pcbi.1003588